meysampg/yii2-intldatebehavior/README.md

 }
 ```

 and put the configurations in `params.php` file.
-As an example, here is my `params`:
+As an example, here is my `params.php`:

 ```php
 <?php